Staggered PV feed-in – between regulation and yield

 Application case

-Standard EEG support
+Standard EEG funding

 Flexible systems, larger plants

-Small systems, little effort
+Small systems, minimal effort

-Future of EEG remuneration
+Future of the EEG remuneration

 Feed-in without EEG remuneration